myTerminal/super-emacs/README.md

 ### GitHub

-Getting it from GitHub is easier of the two methods.
+Getting it from GitHub is the easier of the two methods.
 You just need to clone the repository on your local workspace like:

     git clone https://github.com/myTerminal/super-emacs.git

 Then the only next step would be to make sure that [.emacs.d](.emacs.d) is at the root of your home directory.

-You can either place it there manually or otherwise create a soft-link from its location to the home directory.
+You can either place it there manually or otherwise create a soft link from its location to the home directory.

     ln -s </path/to/cloned/project>/super-emacs/.emacs.d ~/.emacs.d

 A clear advantage of the above method would be that you can pull updates from upstream with almost no effort.

-Once done, start Emacs to enjoy new super-powers.
+Once done, start Emacs to enjoy new superpowers.

 #### XDG support in Emacs 27+